 Book your wedding venue as early as possible

 You should book your wedding venue at least a year before your wedding, if possible.
-The venue should be booked first before anything else because it needs to be booked before you can start securing your vendors, like your caterers, DJ’s, florists, photographers, etc. You may want to consider booking your wedding venue 15-24 months out if your getting married in a highly populated area or during wedding peak season, which is May-October.
+The venue should be booked first before anything else because it needs to be booked before you can start securing your vendors, like your caterers, DJs, florists, photographers, etc. You may want to consider booking your wedding venue 15-24 months out if you’re getting married in a highly populated area or during the wedding peak season, which is May-October.

 Related post: Let’s Talk Wedding Venue Business – How to Start a Wedding Venue in 7 Easy Steps

 Planning your dream wedding should be an amazing experience, no matter who you are or whom you love.
 But unfortunately, not all wedding venues are created equal when it comes to inclusivity.

 That’s why it’s important to do your research and find LGBTQ-friendly wedding venues that will make everyone feel welcomed and celebrated on your big day.
 With a little effort, you can find the perfect venue for your once-in-a-lifetime event.
 And ultimately, isn’t that what weddings are all about?